'Black in Space' looks at final frontier of civil rights

 Air Force Capt.
 Ed Dwight was selected for a trainee program and became an overnight hero in the Black press.
 However, the NASA program did not select him for the astronaut program.

 U.S. Air Force officer Robert Henry Lawrence Jr. was chosen.
-NASA selected the Chicago-born Lawrence as the first African American astronaut, and he may have made it to the moon.
-Unfortunately, Lawrence died after his F-104 Starfighter crashed in 1967 at Edwards Air Force Base, California,
+The U.S. Air Force selected the Chicago-born Lawrence as the first African-American astronaut, and he may have made it to the moon.
+Unfortunately, Lawrence died after his F-104 Starfighter crashed in 1967 at Edwards Air Force Base, California.

 No African Americans would make it to the moon.

 During this era, Star Trek Communication Officer Lieutenant Uhura, played by Nichelle Nichols in the 1960s NBC television series, got the closest even though she was a fictional character.
-She would later speak out in public service announcements to recruit Black scientists and pilots to NASA
+Nichols would later speak out in public service announcements to recruit Black scientists and pilots to NASA.

 Frederick Gregory, now 79, saw some of those ads.